nathanmfrench/DubStudio/docs/project-specs.md

 todo:

+i assume in production we don't want to use this aws cognito scope: aws.cognito.signin.user.admin

    callbackUrls: ['exp://localhost:19000/--/*'], // Update with your Expo callback URLs

 production endpoint vs but I have a development environment. nbd but fix before prod